How it Works

 Frequent Social Gatherings

-Before moving in together, we host casual, recurring in-person events to help potential residents connect naturally.
+We believe that gathering socially and often is essential for getting a sense of people in general.
+Before households form, we will host casual, recurring in-person events to help potential residents connect naturally.
 These gatherings help us understand who will thrive together—and ensure authentic community, not just compatibility on paper.

 2

-We match housemates based on shared interests, communication styles, and their willingness to contribute—whether it’s through cooking, cleaning, yard work, or emotional support.
+Each person has a contribution to make whether it’s cleaning, cooking, yard work, decorating, maintenance and repair, tech support, a vehicle and a driver, or emotional support.
 Some residents may receive reduced rent in exchange for labor.

 5